Malbork Castle (formerly known as Marienburg Castle) is a castle of the Teutonic Knights in northern Poland.

 Under Grand Master Luther of Brunswick, the chapel was extended eastwards beyond the walls and reconsecrated in 1344.
 A lower chapel was constructed beneath the extension as a mausoleum for the Grand Masters, dedicated to St Anne.
 This work is characterized by a profusion of sculptural decoration following the style of the original chapel portal sculpture of 1280.

-A Crucifixion group and a series of stucco apostles and female saints were inserted into the interior wall arcading of the upper chapel, while the tympana of the two St Anne’s chapel porches were decorated by an elaborate programme based on the Life of the Virgin and the Finding of the True Cross.
+A Crucifixion group and a series of stucco apostles and female saints were inserted into the interior wall arcading of the upper chapel, while the tympana of the two St Anne’s chapel porches were decorated by an elaborate program based on the Life of the Virgin and the Finding of the True Cross.

 Around 1378 Venetian masters working in Prague were commissioned to decorate with mosaic the giant stucco Virgin (destr.
 1945), on the outside of the east window of the upper chapel.

 Major building activity ended at Malbork with the construction of the Grand Master’s Palace from 1383 to 1399.
-The core of the palace was built on to the Great Refectory, with its entrance and chapel on the east side; the audience chambers were built into a block projecting beyond the perimeter of the castle and dominating the view from the river.
+The core of the palace was built onto the Great Refectory, with its entrance and chapel on the east side; the audience chambers were built into a block projecting beyond the perimeter of the castle and dominating the view from the river.

 After the war of 1454–66, the castle came into Polish hands and remained a royal residence until 1772, when it fell into disrepair.
 It was heavily restored by Schinkel (1817–42) and Steinbrecht (1882–1921).
 The Upper Castle was seriously damaged in World War II.